majkinetor/au/README.md

 If you don't like the fact that AU changes the package inline, or just want to preview changes you can use `$WhatIf` parameter or `$au_WhatIf` global variable:

-Then, calling the update with `./update.ps1 -Whatif` will not change the package, and ommitting this parameter will work the same as before:

 ```powershell
 PS C:\au-packages\copyq> $au_Force = $au_WhatIf = $true; .\update.ps1